roblox-linux-wrapper/roblox-linux-wrapper/README.md

 ## Information
-This script is not created nor supported officially by Roblox.
+This script is neither created nor officially supported by Roblox.
 It is unofficial and may be unstable.
 Use at your own risk.

 ## Reporting Issues
 If you plan on reporting issues, please read [reporting-issues.md](https://github.com/alfonsojon/roblox-linux-wrapper/blob/master/reporting-issues.md) before doing so.
 Thanks!